CodeMaster7000/YouTube-Video-Downloader/README.md

-# YouTube-Video-Downloader
+# YouTube Video Downloader
-A YouTube video downloader coded in Python, using the pytube module.
+A YouTube video downloader coded in Python, using the `pytube` module.